-- Increase the number of students earning degrees, diplomas, and/or certificates by responding to student and community needs and successfully preparing students for transfer to continue their education and/or their career goals. - Establish a culture of quality customer service and continuous improvement. - Ensure fiscal responsibility, accountability and financial stability. - Focus on improving the economic mobility of citizens in Cumberland County, and the region, through workforce preparedness that aligns with business needs supporting economic development initiatives.
+- 1. Increase the number of students earning degrees or short-term workforce credentials that align with high demand employment. - 2.
+Maintain a culture of quality customer service and continuous improvement. - 3.
+Ensure fiscal responsibility, accountability, and financial stability. - 4.
+Focus on improving the economic mobility of citizens through workforce preparedness aligned with industry needs.

-Originally adopted by the FTCC Board of Trustees, September 16, 2013; Modified: September 16, 2019; Last Reaffirmed: February 19, 2024
+Originally adopted by the FTCC Board of Trustees, September 16, 2013; Modified: September 16, 2019; Modified: September 16, 2024